 One word: recovery

-If you’re guilty of skipping rest days purely for the purpose of accelerating your results, guess what?
-You’re certainly not alone.
+If you’re guilty of skipping rest days for the purpose of accelerating your results, you’re certainly not alone.
 However, this approach is far more damaging and counteractive than you may think.
 Wondering why?
-The process of building muscle doesn’t occur during your workouts, it begins the minute you put down the weights and start actively recovering.
+The process of building muscle doesn’t occur during your workouts.
+It begins the minute you put down the weights and start actively recovering.
 Here’s why:

 Your downtime is when your body adapts to the stress of exercise, which allows the effects of training to truly take place.

 Recovery helps your body to replenish energy stores and to repair the muscle tissue damaged during your workout.

 Recovery reduces the risk of muscle breakdown by allowing your energy stores to be replenished and your tissue to be repaired.